saritart1/Experimetrics-BITSS-Workshop/README.md

 After this you should be done!
 To check if the installation worked, go to Anaconda Navigator and open a Jupyter Notebook.
 In the top right corner, there will be a button for ```New``` and in the dropdown menu, you should see Stata as an option.

 If you have any concerns or problems, please email us.

+### Troubleshooting

+> My kernel starts, but it keeps dying!
+What do I do?

+This may be due to the stata path not being defined.
+There will be a file called .stata_kernel.conf in your home directory:

+For Windows Users: C:/Users/<your username>
+For Linux: /home/<your username>
+For Mac: /Users/<your username>